Trash, Recycling & Sustainability

 Reduce, Reuse & Recycle

 Let’s talk about those three R’s.
 Three very important r words in the future of the planet and business.
 Reduce, reuse and recycle.
 You know that circular symbol with the folded arrows?
 The one that has become synonymous with recycling is actually the icon to reduce, reuse and recycle.
 Some people might not realize that recycling comes last for a reason.
 The goal is to have human beings reduce what they consume, then reuse what they have consumed, before finally recycling it.
+While recycling is important, reducing and reusing materials generally have a greater environmental impact and help lower overall waste management costs.

 Taking Green Steps Around the Office